theplant/relay/README.md

 - Computed fields are calculated by the database, ensuring consistency and performance
 - The computed values are automatically included in cursor serialization for pagination
-- Field names in `ComputedColumns` are converted to SQL aliases using `ComputedFieldToColumnAlias`
+- Field names in `NewComputedColumns` are converted to SQL aliases using `ComputedFieldToColumnAlias`
 - Both keyset and offset pagination support computed fields

+For more details on computed fields design and common questions, see [FAQ: Computed Fields](FAQ_COMPUTED.md).

 ## Filter Support